Design & Digital Communications Assistant

 Essential:

-• Demonstrated strong graphic design skills, including strong proficiency in Adobe InDesign, Illustrator and Canva, and the ability to produce polished materials for a range of stakeholders.
+• Demonstrated strong graphic design skills, including Adobe InDesign, Illustrator and Canva, and the ability to produce polished materials for a range of stakeholders.

 • Meticulous attention to detail, including proofreading and formatting of designed materials.